The deadline has passed for proposals. We will be contacting approved proposals in late March 2021.

 Hospitals and health systems are driving health equity, diversity and inclusion, improving the health and well-being of their communities, and pursuing innovative partnerships to support individuals in reaching their highest potential for health.
-This track will explore how hospitals and health systems are working in partnership with community stakeholders to understand and address social and structural determinants of health.
-Examples of how to develop sustainable partnerships, develop more integrated community improvement plans, adopt anchor strategies, tackle persistent issues like violence and the opioid crisis, and understand the measures of success at the community level will be considered.
+How are providers working in partnership with community stakeholders to understand and address social and structural determinants of health that negatively impact equity?
+How do organizations best develop sustainable partnerships, build more integrated community improvement plans, adopt anchor strategies, tackle persistent issues like violence and the opioid crisis, and understand the measures of success at the community level?

-A track of programming for trustees and governing board members focused on analysis of the issues that are transforming the board’s role and oversight responsibilities.
-Sessions will provide insights into the innovative governance practices and critical leadership competencies that will move the board from good governance to excellent governance, with case study examples of high-functioning boards especially sought.
+Designed for trustees and governing board members, this track is focused issues of strategic priority for governing bodies, including how the pandemic response is transforming the board’s role and oversight responsibilities.
+What are the leading innovative governance practices and critical leadership competencies that will move the board from good governance to excellent governance?

 Discounted Conference Registration Fee

-Our design process will occur throughout the winter and we will contact you in March 2020 to notify you of our decisions.
+We will contact you in late March 2021 to notify you of our decisions.
 Please contact Laura Woodburn at firstname.lastname@example.org with any questions.